nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     * Test case: `edit 1 p/`
       Expected: First student's parent contact is not edited.
 The message box displays a message alerting the user of the constraints on parent contact numbers.

-    * Other incorrect edit name commands to try: `edit 1 p/abc`, `edit 1 p/x` (where x is a number shorter than 8 digits), `edit 1 p/x1111111` (where x is a number that is not '6', '8' or '9')
+    * Other incorrect edit parent contact commands to try: `edit 1 p/abc`, `edit 1 p/x` (where x is a number shorter than 8 digits), `edit 1 p/x1111111` (where x is a number that is not '6', '8' or '9')
       Expected: Similar to previous